ray-project/ray/doc/source/serve/configure-serve-deployment.md

 ### Specify parameters through Serve config file

-Lastly, you can configure individual deployments in each application through the Serve config file.
-The recommended way to deploy and update your applications in production is through the Serve Config file.
+In production, we recommend configuring individual deployments through the Serve config file.
 Learn more about how to use the Serve Config in the [production guide](https://docs.ray.io/en/latest/serve/production-guide/config.html).

 ```yaml
 applications: